The Ba\~nados-Silk-West effect with immovable particles near static black holes and its rotational counterpart: Behavior of acceleration. Static case

+For what follows we will need to know the behavior of the acceleration near the horizon.
+Our main goal is to show that a finite acceleration can be reconciled with the BSW effect.
+To this end, we enumerate all possible variants.
+In doing so, we extend formulas well known for spherically symmetric cases (see, e.g. \cite{fn} for the Schwarzschild case) to more general metrics and other types of a horizon.

-Let us consider a the gravitational field described by the static black hole metric.
+Let us consider the gravitational field described by the static black hole metric \thinspace $g_{\mu \nu }$.
 We assume no spatial symmetry.
-It can be represented (at least in some finite region) in the form, so this is, in general, a distorted black hole.
+It can be represented (at least in some finite region) in the form

 $a,b=1,2$.
 The lapse function $N=0$ on the horizon.
-Here, the quantity $n$ measures the prober distance to the horizon.
+Here, the quantity $n$ measures the proper distance to the horizon.
+Thus this is, in general, a distorted black hole.

 Let a particle be at rest, having $n=n_{0}=const$, $x^{a}=const$.
-Then, it follows from the normalization condition $u_{\mu }u^{\mu }=-1$ for the$u$ four-velocity that $u^{0}=1/N$, $u_{0}=-N$.
+Then, it follows from the normalization condition $u_{\mu }u^{\mu }=-1$ for the four-velocity that $u^{0}=1/N$, $u_{0}=-N$.
 It is easy to calculate the components of acceleration $a^{\mu }$: $a^{0}=0$,